-We hold a 51% interest in Jushi Europe SA, a business entity organized under the laws of Switzerland (Jushi Europe).
+We hold a 51% interest in Jushi Europe.
 Jushi Europe's wholly owned Portuguese subsidiary, JPTREH Unipessoal Limitada, a business entity organized under the laws of Portugal (Jushi Portugal), submitted an application to Portugal's National Authority for Medicines and Health Products (INFARMED) for import, cultivation and export of medical cannabis.
 Jushi Portugal was granted a pre-license on November 9, 2020.
 Jushi Portugal acquired 32 acres of land to construct a greenhouse cultivation facility in southern Portugal.
 The build-out of the greenhouse cultivation facility commenced, but was subsequently halted.

 On February 22, 2022, Jushi Europe filed a notice of over-indebtedness with the Swiss courts.
 Then on March 14, 2022, the auditor for Jushi Europe also filed a notice of overindebtedness with the Swiss courts.
 Both notices are pending with the Swiss courts.
-As a result of the impending bankruptcy of Jushi Europe, we determined that the assets of Jushi Europe were impaired and recognized an impairment loss of \$4,561 for the year ended December 31, 2021, which is included in operating expenses in the consolidated statements of operation and comprehensive income (loss).
+As a result of the impending bankruptcy of Jushi Europe, we determined that the assets of Jushi Europe were impaired and recognized an impairment loss of \$4.6 million for the year ended December 31, 2021, which is included in operating expenses in the audited consolidated statements of operation and comprehensive income (loss).